Networking and Remote Communication

 WinUI 3 runs on full .NET, which means every networking library available to a console app or ASP.NET service is equally available to your desktop application.
 This is a significant departure from UWP, which imposed a capability model and sandbox restrictions that limited what networking operations were possible without explicit declarations in the app manifest.
 A WinUI 3 application can open raw sockets, use HttpClient freely, establish WebSocket connections, and connect to gRPC services without any special configuration beyond adding the relevant NuGet packages.

 The practical implication is that patterns and libraries that .NET developers are already familiar with from server-side work translate directly.
 If you have written HttpClient code in ASP.NET Core, that code works in WinUI 3 without modification.
 The same applies to Polly for resilience, Grpc.Net.Client for remote procedure calls, and ClientWebSocket for persistent connections.
-Desktop-specific concerns, such as thread marshaling to update the UI from network callbacks, are real but manageable with async/await and DispatcherQueue.
+Desktop-specific concerns, such as dispatching UI updates from network callbacks back to the UI thread, are real but manageable with async/await and DispatcherQueue.

 Making HTTP Requests with HttpClient